(800) 760-9734 ext. 1690

 5. How have your students performed on the PANCE?

-The charter class of Campbell University’s PA Program will graduate in December 2013.
-As soon as the Physician Assistant National Certification Examination (PANCE) results become available, they will be posted.
+The charter class of Campbell University’s PA Program graduated in December 2013, and their Physician Assistant National Certification Examination (PANCE) results can be found here.

 6. Do I get to choose where I complete my clinical site rotations?